| | Estonia | Part 3 |

 empire style.
 On the tympanum we see St Helena with a cross in her hand,

-flanked by St Casimir
+flanked by St C

 and St Stanislas, the patron saints of Lithuania Poland respectively.